emacs-eaf/emacs-application-framework/README.md

   (eaf-bind-key scroll_down "C-p" eaf-pdf-viewer-keybinding) (eaf-bind-key take_photo "p" eaf-camera-keybinding))
 ```
+Note 1: Do add (package-initialize) before using the use-package syntax, if you are using Emacs 24 onwards.
+Note 2: If you get the error `File is missing: Cannot open load file, No such file or directory, s` please make sure to add stable-melpa and elpa to your config and install `s.el`

 ### Dependency List

 Packages listed as **Core** are mandatory for EAF to work, whereas other packages are optional - install if you want to use corresponding EAF Application.

 | Package                        | Dependent                            | Description                                   |